Fantu/xapp-symbolic-icons/README.md

 All provided icons are prefixed with xsi- and places in /usr/share/icons/hicolor.

-Icon names losely follow the Adwaita names.
+Icon names loosely follow the Adwaita names.

 To search/replace Adwaita icon names in your code, run: